-If you’re new to using a dip pen, calligraphy drills can help a lot!
-Drills give you a nice opportunity to practice fluidity and pressure exertion without having to worry about letterforms.
-That said, I’ve always found drills a little bit drab and dry … until today.
+If you’re new to using a pointed pen, calligraphy drills can help a lot!
+They give you a nice opportunity to practice fluidity and pressure exertion without having to worry about letterforms.
+That said, I’ve always found drills to be a little bit drab and dry … until today.

-This morning, I decided to make a calligraphy drills sheet for you that is actually fun to use.
-It’s compatible with any pen and nib combination, especially if you print it out on 32# laserjet paper.
-Regardless of your skill level, you can use this sheet for a number of applications, including:
+I want you to enjoy doing calligraphy drills, so I decided to design a worksheet for you that is actually fun to use.
+It’s compatible with any pen and nib combination, especially if you print it out on 32# laserjet paper (affiliate link).
+Regardless of your skill level, you can use this worksheet for a number of applications, including:

-- General practice – If you’re a beginner, doing these calligraphy drills will help you to gain better control over your dip pen.
+General practice – If you’re a beginner, doing these calligraphy drills will help you to gain better command of your pointed pen.

 How to Use this Calligraphy Drills Sheet

-First, download and print the calligraphy drills sheet by clicking here (it’s free!).
+First, download and print the Not Your Average Calligraphy Drills Worksheet by clicking here (it’s free!).

-Now, take a moment to look at the sheet.
-You’ll notice that on the far left, you have squares with designs that are pure black.
-These are exemplars to show you what you ideally want the drills that you write to look like.
+Now, take a moment to look at the worksheet.
+You’ll notice that on the far left, you have squares with black examples that show you what you want the drills that you write to look like.
 The second box on the left has dots and arrows to show you how to form the drills.
-Each drill starts with a dot, and goes from there with arrows.
+Each drill starts with a dot, and it goes from there with arrows.
 The next two boxes have light gray impressions of the drill for you to trace over.
-Go ahead and trace over the gray impressions on the “swirl” drill to get started!
-Be mindful, of course, of exerting pressure on your nib for downstrokes and maintaining a soft touch on the upstrokes and the horizontal strokes.
+Go ahead and trace over the gray impressions on the “swirl” drill to get started.
+Be sure to exert pressure on your nib for downstrokes and maintain a soft touch on the upstrokes and the horizontal strokes.

-Once you’ve traced over the gray impressions, it’s time for you to try writing the “swirl” drill yourself.
-Try writing the drill four times, and feel free to look at the box with arrows if you get confused about formation!
+Once you’ve traced over the gray impressions, it’s time for you to try making the drill all by yourself.
+Try writing the drill four times, and feel free to reference the box with arrows if you get confused about its formation.